Altaaaaaaa/mutsig-analysis-for-tf/README.md

 * Calculate the signature's contribution (by sample).
 * The correlation between gene-specific counts by signature and the GSVA score was analyzed.
 * The result file is saved in the directory named './output/Cor/'.
-* The results are as shown in the table below.
+* The results are as shown in the table below:

 | No. | Gene | sig | r | p |
 | --- | --- | --- | --- | --- |